What To Eat Before A Run So You Can Go the Distance

 • Toast with jam or honey and nut butter

-Try out a variety of snacks and meals to see what works best for you.
 We are all different, and our bodies will react differently to these pre-run snack ideas.
-Once you’ve found your match, stick with it!
+Once you’ve found your match, stick with it.

-As for quantity, it will depend on several factors, such as your weight and your specific energy and dietary needs.
+As for quantity, it will depend on body weight and your specific energy and dietary needs.

 One of the most important things is not to feel too full.
 Don’t stuff yourself; it will make you feel uncomfortable, and you will not be able to run well with food sloshing around in your stomach.